AmuthesWaran/how-tos/01_How-to-add-smooth-scroll-to-a-medium-story.md

 In the above, image for the section Step 1: .. the id for the p tag is 0317

-Now this id along with # in the front (like #0317) is suppose to be added in the hyperlink option
+Now this id along with # in the front (like #0317) is suppose to be added as hyperlink as below

 ![adding-id-to-hyperlink-to-smooth-scroll](https://github.com/AmuthesWaran/how-tos/assets/79437368/1adb1b54-4f56-40c1-b1b4-2e95286dcfa1)